Brien Taylor: Baseball career

 Taylor returned to baseball in 1995 and spent the season with the Rookie-level Gulf Coast Yankees.
-Following the surgery, Taylor had lost eight miles an hour off his fastball and was unable to throw a curveball for a strike.
-As a result, in his first season back he had a 2–5 win–loss record with a 6.08 ERA and issued 54 walks in 40 innings pitched.
+Following the surgery, Taylor's performance deteriorated as the speed of his fastball slowed down and had trouble getting his curveball to reach the strike zone.
+As a result, in his first season back, he had a 2–5 win–loss record with a 6.08 ERA and issued 54 walks in 40 innings pitched.
 The Yankees planned to have Taylor spend the 1996 season with the Double-A Norwich Navigators, but he continued to struggle with his control in spring training, saying at one point, "Sometimes I get the ball across the plate, sometimes I feel like I've never held a ball in my life".
-He instead spent the year with the Single-A Greensboro Bats and walked 43 batters in 16 1/3 innings, going 0-5 with an astonishing 18.73 ERA in nine starts, none of which lasted past the third inning; the Yankees outrighted him from their 40-man roster as a result.
+He instead spent the year with the Single-A Greensboro Bats and walked 43 batters in 16 1/3 innings, going 0-5 with an 18.73 ERA in nine starts, none of which lasted past the third inning.
+The Yankees outrighted Taylor from their 40-man roster.

-Taylor spent the next two seasons in Greensboro.
+Taylor spent the next two seasons in Single-A Greensboro.
 In 1997, he walked 52 batters in 27 innings, going 1–4 with a 14.33 ERA in eight games, and in 1998, he went 0–1 with a 9.59 ERA in 13 games.
 He was released by the Yankees at the end of the 1998 season, and signed with the Seattle Mariners the following year.
 With the Mariners, Taylor took part in extended spring training but was released in June due to his inconsistency.
-After the 1999 season, the Cleveland Indians signed him to a contract and placed him with the Class-A Columbus RedStixx.
-In 2 2/3 innings pitched over five games for Columbus, he gave up five hits, nine walks and eight runs for a 27.00 ERA.
+After the 1999 season, the Cleveland Indians signed him to a minor league contract and optioned to the Class-A Columbus RedStixx.
+In 2 2/3 innings pitched over five games for Columbus, he allowed five hits, eight runs and issued nine walks with a 27.00 ERA.
 (Altogether, Taylor's ERA was 3.02 in 324 1/3 innings before the injury, and 11.24 in 111 1/3 innings after.)